odyssey-nz/Getting-and-Cleaning-Data-Course-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The ZIP file was then extracted to: './data/UCI HAR Dataset/'
+The ZIP file was then extracted to the working directory.

-The above folder contains the following files that were used in this analysis:
+The following files were used in this analysis:

 Descriptive Variable Names